 “I’d really like to make a friend,” I say.
 I know it’s not the normal way to do things in sixth grade, not if you actually want friends, but I’m not sure what else to say.

 “Did I do something to upset you at camp?”
-I ask, genuinely concerned.
+I ask.
+The thought leaves my mouth dry.

 Emile Hoffman barks out a short laugh.
 “I will fight you if you don’t leave me alone.”